dperetti/Django-SmartDBStorage/README.txt

 * Files are saved in chunks in order to limit memory usage.

-* Original file names are preserved : No more logo_1.jpg, logo_2.jpg, logo_3.jpg "behind the scene" renames.
+* Original file names are preserved : no more logo_1.jpg, logo_2.jpg, logo_3.jpg "behind the scene" renames.
 Files a renamed to /some_unique_id/original_file_name.ext.

 * Files can be extracted to another File Storage when accessed from the web or be served directly from the database. (not recommended, but useful for debugging purposes)